 Everyone loves leather sofas!
-They are elegant, comfy and don’t go out of style.
-But leather can soak up strong smells, such as smoke, food odour, sweat, perfume, etc.
+They are elegant, hard-wearing, comfortable and don’t go out of style.
+The downside: leather can soak up strong smells, such as smoke, food odour, sweat and perfume.

-To remove smells from your leather sofa, or any other leather product, just use a clean cloth to wipe the surface of the leather with vinegar.
-You can also use a spray bottle to spray the leather with the vinegar and then wipe it clean with a cloth.
+To remove smells from your leather sofa, or any other leather product, mix a solution of equal parts vinegar and water, then use a clean cloth (microfibre cloths are great for this) to wipe the leather.
+As your cloth begins to pick up the dirt from the leather, wring it out or swap it for another clean cloth.
+You can also put the solution in a spray bottle to spritz the leather , then wipe it clean with a cloth.

 2. Baking soda